Sean Parnell (spokesperson)

-Richard Sean Parnell is a former United States Army Captain & author currently serving as the assistant to the secretary of defense for public affairs since February, 2025.
+Richard Sean Parnell is a former United States Army Captain and author currently serving as the assistant to the secretary of defense for public affairs since February 2025.
 He was the Republican nominee for in 2020.

 Early life and education

 Richard Sean Parnell was born in Pittsburgh, Pennsylvania.
 After serving in the U.S. Army from 2004 to 2010, he pursued undergraduate studies at Clarion University, the University of Pittsburgh, and Duquesne University, as well as graduate education at Duquesne University.

 Military service

 After receiving his commission through the Army Reserve Officers' Training Corps program at Duquesne University, Parnell led 3rd Platoon, B Company, 2nd Battalion, 87th Infantry Regiment, 3rd Brigade Combat Team, 10th Mountain Division.
 The company was based near the Pakistani border in Barmal District of Paktika Province on an extended 16-month deployment.
 After the deployment, Parnell was awarded two Bronze Star Medals and a Purple Heart.
-Parnell left duty as a lieutenant and retired as a captain.
+Parnell left active duty as a lieutenant and was discharged as a captain from the Individual Ready Reserve.
 He authored the book Outlaw Platoon with John R. Bruning based on his experiences.